 • temperature increase;

-The spread of cancer to large bronchi has received a special name - central cancer.
+The spread of cancer to the large bronchi has received a special name - central cancer.

-When the tumor enters the pleural cavity, the patient begins to experience alarming symptoms:
+When a tumor penetrates the pleural cavity, the patient begins to experience alarming symptoms:

 • intense pain in the affected organ (the main symptom indicating the appearance of metastasis in the organ).

 This process is called peripheral cancer.
 Peripheral lung cancer often develops against the background of vascular sclerosis in the upper lobe of the right or left lung.
-A diffuse type of changes appears.
-Precancerous processes - squamous cell metaplasia, dysplasia of the epithelium of small bronchi and bronchioles, adenomatosis with cell atypia and atypical hyperplasia of the epithelium in oval and slit-like structures.
+Manifests diffuse type changes.
+Precancerous processes - squamous metaplasia, dysplasia of the epithelium of small bronchi and bronchioles, adenomatosis with cell atypia and atypical hyperplasia epithelium in oval and slit-like structures.

-At the same time, there is a violation of the heart rhythm, inflammatory processes in the pericardial region, heart failure, edema appear.
-With the spread of the influence on the esophagus, there is a violation of the free passage of food into the stomach.
+At the same time, heart rhythm disturbances, inflammatory processes in the pericardial area occur, heart failure and edema appear.
+When the influence spreads to the esophagus, the free passage of food into the stomach is disrupted.

-The listed signs are characteristic of damage to organs located near the primary source of the tumor disease.
-Medical statistics indicate that at the initial appointment with a doctor, the patient already has symptoms of manifestations of secondary foci at a distance from the primary source.
+The listed signs are characteristic of damage to organs located near the original source of the tumor disease.
+Medical statistics indicate that during the initial appointment with a doctor, the patient already has symptoms of manifestations of secondary lesions at a distance from the primary source.

-It is impossible to talk about a specific clinical picture, it depends on the geography of the spread of cancer with metastases in the body of a human cancer patient.
-If metastases enter the liver, a yellow tint may appear on the skin and whites of the eyes, pain on the right side of the peritoneum.
+Talk about specific clinical picture impossible, it depends on the geography of the spread of cancer with metastases throughout the body of a person with cancer.
+When metastases enter the liver, a yellow tint may appear on the skin and whites of the eyes, pain on the right side of the peritoneum.

-If metastases enter the organs of the urinary system, manifestations of inflammatory processes in the kidneys, bladder, problems with urination are possible.
+When metastases enter the organs of the urinary system, manifestations of inflammatory processes in the kidneys, bladder, and problems with urination are possible.

-With damage to the central nervous system, symptoms are likely to manifest: impaired consciousness, loss of consciousness, loss of coordination, change in the functionality of the sense organs.
+If the central nervous system is damaged, the following symptoms are likely to occur: impaired consciousness, loss of consciousness, loss of coordination, changes in the functionality of the senses.

-The intensity of the manifestation of symptoms directly depends on the extent of the spread of the pathological process.
+The intensity of symptoms directly depends on the extent of the pathological process.

 There are a number of signs characteristic of any tumor process.
 These symptoms include: